vrchat/MW-OAuth2Client/README.md

 $wgOAuth2Client['configuration']['service_name'] = 'Citizen Registry'; // the name of your service
 $wgOAuth2Client['configuration']['service_login_link_text'] = 'Login with StarMade'; // the text of the login link
+$wgOAuth2Client['configuration']['remember_me'] = true; // Whether to keep user logged in for longer, similarly to what would happen if they checked "Keep me logged in" in password-based login.
+See https://www.mediawiki.org/wiki/Manual:$wgCookieExpiration .
+Default: false.

 ```